Palestinian PM Hamdallah survives Gaza roadside bomb attack

 There was no immediate claim of responsibility for what one Palestinian Authority security official in Gaza said was a roadside bomb.
 A second device failed to explode, the official said.

-Six security guards had been wounded, Hamdallah said shortly after the attack.
+Six security guards were wounded, Hamdallah said shortly after the attack.

-Hamas, which condemned the attack, and the Authority said they viewed the incident as an attempt to prevent implementation of a unity agreement signed in October that has raised hopes of improving economic conditions in the territory of two million people.
+Hamas, which condemned the attack, and the Authority said they viewed the incident as an attempt to prevent implementation of a unity agreement signed in October that has raised hopes of improving economic conditions in the territory of 2 million people.

 Minutes after the explosion, the 59-year-old prime minister, apparently unhurt, delivered a speech at the inauguration of an internationally-funded wastewater treatment plant and pledged to continue to pursue Palestinian unity.

-He said three vehicles had been damaged in the explosion, which blew out the windows of one of them.
-The blast sent debris hurtling dozens of meters (yards) away and left a crater by the roadside.
+He said three vehicles were damaged in the explosion, which blew out the windows of one of them.
+The blast sent debris hurtling dozens of metres (yards) away and left a crater by the roadside.

-The Authority said it held Hamas responsible for the attack near the northern Gaza town of Beit Hanoun, stopping short of directly accusing the group of carrying out the assault, but suggesting it had failed to provide adequate security.
+The Authority said it held Hamas responsible for the attack near the northern Gaza town of Beit Hanoun.
+It stopped short of directly accusing the group of carrying out the assault but suggested it had failed to provide adequate security.

 “It was a well planned attempt.
-They planted explosive devices two meters deep,” Hamdallah said later in the West Bank city of Ramallah, where he is based, without pointing a finger at any group.
+They planted explosive devices two metres deep,” Hamdallah said later in the West Bank city of Ramallah, where he is based, without pointing a finger at any group.

 Hamas and the Palestinian Authority led by President Mahmoud Abbas are still divided over how to share administrative power in the Gaza Strip under the Egyptian-brokered unity deal.
 Hamas seized control of Gaza in 2007 from forces loyal to Abbas.